friendly-bits/posix-lists-and-strings/README.md

 # POSIX LISTS AND STRINGS
-POSIX-compliant shell functions for processing of lists and strings
+POSIX-compliant shell functions for processing of lists and strings.

+The main idea is to implement in native, fast and secure shell code functionality for processing lists and strings.
+The implementation avoids calling external tools as much as possible in order to minimize dependencies and improve performance, and avoids creating subshells which are known to be slow.

+**If you find this code useful, please consider giving this repository a star - this helps other people to find it.**

 Included functions:
 - set_ansi()